 Thanks to the rise of smartphones, there has been a lot of focus on mobile antiviruses.
 The worldwide market for mobile device security software is about $3.4 billion in revenue.
 An estimated 1.3 billion smartphones have some sort of mobile security software installed, a four-fold increase since five years ago.

-The corporate world isn’t slouching either.
-Forty-two percent of companies have designed strategies against mobile threats, and security is cited as the main consideration for businesses looking to issue smartphones to their employees.
+The corporate world isn’t slacking either.
+Forty-two percent of companies have designed strategies against mobile threats, and security is cited as the main reason for businesses looking to issue smartphones to their employees.

 Most threats affecting mobile devices are some form of adware (unwanted advertisements in malicious apps) and trojans.